TusharAMD/SuperSpeechSaga/README.md

 ## 🤝 Contributing

+We welcome contributions from the open-source community to make SuperSpeechSaga even more amazing.
+Here are some guidelines to get you started:

+ - Fork the Repository: Create your own fork of the repository.
+ - Create a Branch: Create a new branch for your feature or bug fix.
+ - Commit Your Changes: Make and commit your changes with a descriptive message.
+ - Open a Pull Request: Submit your pull request for review.

+Contributors can add any game to the project.
+Ensure to include the necessary files such as `assets`, `prompts`, `README.md`, and `app.py`.

-Read this [Contribution](CONTRIBUTION.md) to get idea about how to contribute.
+Read the [Contribution](CONTRIBUTION.md) to get more idea about how to contribute.

 - Contributions make the open source community such an amazing place to learn, inspire, and create.
 - Any contributions you make are **greatly appreciated**.
-- Check out our contribution guidelines(yet to update) for more information.
+- Check out our contribution guidelines for more information.

 ## 🛠️ INSTALLATION